-Australian Reading Hour returned on Thursday 9 March 2023, with over 250+ events across the nation, and a special launch event at Parliament House in Canberra – and two more special events to come this month.
+Australian Reading Hour returned on Thursday 9 March 2023, with over 250+ events across the nation, and a special launch event at Parliament House in Canberra with the Parliamentary Friends of Australian Books and Writers.

-Authors Rick Morton and Anne Brinsden joined Graham Perrett MP, Anne Webster MP and a host of MPs, Parliamentary Friends and staffers to discuss the importance they place on growing up as readers - and the need for Australian politicians to actively support a reading culture.
-Senator Helen Polley also spoke in the chamber about the campaign and the importance of reading and literacy.
+Authors Rick Morton and Anne Brinsden joined Graham Perrett MP, Anne Webster MP and a host of MPs, Parliamentary Friends and staffers to discuss the importance they place on growing up as readers – and the need for Australian politicians to actively support a reading culture.
+Senator Helen Polley also spoke in the chamber about the Australia Reads campaign, and the importance of reading and literacy.

 Over 17,000 students watched the live national digital event The Magic of Storytelling at Sydney Opera House, with the event now available to watch on demand for junior booklovers.